sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>flexiblas</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A BLAS/LAPACK wrapper library with runtime exchangeable backends
+Short desc    : A BLAS/LAPACK wrapper library with runtime exchangeable backends
 URL          : https://www.mpi-magdeburg.mpg.de/projects/flexiblas
-Лицензия     : GPLv3 with exceptions and LGPLv2+ and BSD
+License      : GPLv3 with exceptions and LGPLv2+ and BSD
-Описание     : FlexiBLAS is a wrapper library that enables the exchange of the BLAS and
+Descript     : FlexiBLAS is a wrapper library that enables the exchange of the BLAS and
              : LAPACK implementation used by a program without recompiling or relinking it.
 ```